chrisb86/nsupdate/README.md

 ## Changelog

+**2015-06-30**

+- Fixed the check for config files.
+Can now handle more than one file
+- Changed warning for missing config files

 **2015-01-12**

-- Added checking for needed commands
+- Added checks for needed commands
-- Added checking for existing config file
+- Added checks for existing config file
 - Added requirements to README.md